patricktscheppe/magnetism_and-metallicity/figure_2/readme.txt

-Raw Green function data is contained in ../S_13
+Raw Green function data is included in ../S_13